Samatvartha/2014P_Samatvartha_Thesisbox/README.md

 2. **Sāmatvārtha Interchain** – _Cosmos for Commons:_
    A network of interoperable tools, ventures, and digital infrastructure enabling regenerative business models (by innovating on foundational primitives like capital, labour, land, etc.).
 Built through incremental venture experiments and scaled into federated franchising & DPI platforms.
 Few examples:

-	- Modular Agri/venture models & CBG-based underwriting for land's organic transition (ForrestFarms, JaivikSetu)
+	- Modular Agri/venture models & CBG-based underwriting for land's organic transition

-	- Urban cooperative banking layered with P2P regulations to build autonomous lending protocols -- think competitor to NPCI & Commercial Banking syndicates (KYRM)
+	- Urban cooperative banking layered with P2P regulations to build autonomous lending protocols

-	- Avenues for open education, learning by doing, and coworking with communities (Anvi Kriti, Intercamp)
+	- Avenues for open education, learning by doing, and coworking with communities

 	- Playbooks for micro-enterprising to properly leverage government schemes like PMEGP, AIF, etc.

 	- and more...

 3. **Sāmatvārtha Network State** – _1,000 Sutradhaars:_
    A decentralized community of individuals, institutions, and initiatives co-creating and stewarding this ecosystem.
-Inspired by the Network State model but grounded in Indic civilizational values.
+Inspired by the Network State model, grounded in the wisdom of Indus Valley.

 **The Big Picture:** 🌄